ucsb-cs56/ucsb-cs56.github.io/_topics/github_add_collaborator.md

 * The first pair partner is Alex Triton, github id `atriton`
 * The second pair partner is Chris La Jolla, github id `chrislajolla`
-* Alex has create a repo called spis16-lab02-Alex-Chris under the github organization ucsd-cse-spis-2016 and wants to give Chris access to this repo as well.
+* Alex has create a repo called spis16-lab02-Alex-Chris under the github organization {{site.curr_qtr_github_org}} and wants to give Chris access to this repo as well.

 These are the steps Alex should take to invite Chris as a collaborator: